alexzanderr/integrisoft-project/README.md

 - MVC (Model View Controller, we are using flask with MVC)

 normally i should use:
-- C#
+- C# + ASP.NET

-but right now i dont know C# and NVC, so in order to deliver something good rather than not delivering something at all I should use what I know at the moment and later I will learn C# and NVC
+but right now i dont know C#, so in order to deliver something good rather than not delivering something at all I should use what I know at the moment and later I will learn C# ASP.NET

 Deadline: `48 hours`